‘Marin County Jane Doe,’ whose body was found in Tiburon in 1966, has been identified

 Authorities at the time believed she had been in the underbrush for at least eight to 10 weeks.

-In the meantime, Tiburon Peninsula Fire District firefighter Thomas Murphy came forward to say he saw her at the Trestle Glen fire station, at the corner of Paradise Drive, about three or four months before her body was found, according to news articles.
+Tiburon Peninsula Fire District firefighter Thomas Murphy quickly came forward to say he saw her at the Trestle Glen fire station, at the corner of Paradise Drive, about three or four months before her body was found, according to a Dec.
+20 Daily IJ report.
 Murphy said she was walking by when she approached him and said she had no money for a taxi.
 She asked if she could spend the night at the fire station.

-“Rebuffed, she asked to borrow his automobile.
-Rebuffed again, she walked off toward Tiburon Boulevard,” news reports said.
+“Refused, she asked to borrow his automobile.
+Refused again, she walked off toward Tiburon Boulevard,” the article said.
+Thomas said he then notified the Sheriff’s Office, but deputies couldn’t find her.

 “The coroner has told me today that the woman in the ditch is in fact my mother, Dorothy Jean Williams, identified by a DNA match.
 I am in shock right now,” a user on cold-case site Websleuths posted Dec.
-19.
+19, three months before Othram publicly confirmed her identity.

 One of the woman's identifying characteristics was a stainless or silver medical implant in her eye socket, which drew online speculation of abuse, but the Websleuths user said their mother had been in a car accident and had surgery.

-The user could not be reached by The Ark’s press deadline.
+The user did not respond to requests for comment by The Ark’s press deadline.